 215 km from Bologna

-You can catch a FRECCIA train and in just an hour travel from Bologna to Venice, a charming and unique city in the world due to its amazing architectural features.
-Elegant, precious, exciting and romantic, Venice is full of noble palaces, ancient bridges, monuments and squares that are evidence of the artistic and cultural vivacity that has marked and still marks the history of this city today.
+Venice is a charming and unique city in the world due to its amazing architectural features.
+Elegant, precious, exciting and romantic, Venice is full of noble palaces, ancient bridges, monuments and squares that are evidence of the artistic and cultural vivacity.

 The heart of the city, with the lagoon all around it, is St. Mark’s Square, a real “parlour” surrounded by works of unquestionable value.
 Many cultural events take place in Venice.
 The city hosts two of the most important events in Italy: the International Art Exhibition at the Venice Biennale and the Venice International Film Festival.
 The city is also famous for its “Carnevale” (carnival).